evals

 User Followup Behavior Analysis

-How a human responds to an assistant message tells you a lot about whether that message was good.
-This is implicit feedback that's already present in conversation logs—no additional labeling required.
+A user's next message is the most honest evaluation of the response that preceded it.
+This is implicit feedback that's already present in conversation logs-no additional labeling required.

-Core idea: Use LLM-as-a-judge on followup questions to classify whether the prior response succeeded or failed.
+Core idea: Use LLM-as-a-judge on follow-up messages to classify whether the prior response succeeded or failed.

 Clarification-needed signals (low scores):